top of page

 to flight's flickery of yellow-brown specks

-- and squeaked an alarm entranced in a fright.
+- and squeaked an alarm entrance in a fright.

 She tensed, alert, arrested and in thrall,

 and dusk held shadows.
 The soft, pulpy body

 seemed right: it wasn't sad; it was certain.